ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 $$

-Where $p_n $ is the modified precision for n-grams,$w_n$  is the weight for each n-gram level, and BP is the brevity penalty.
+Where $p_n$ is the modified precision for n-grams, $w_n$  is the weight for each n-gram level, and BP is the brevity penalty.

 </details>